Friday, June 29, 2018

 Carignan-Salières Regiment soldiers in Canada.

-During his marriage, Antoine moved back to Contrecœur on 90 arpents of land that fronted the St. Lawrence River.
-The 1681 census showed that he had 8 cattle and 16 arpents under cultivation.
-On December 6, 1687, Marie died, probably from giving birth to their youngest child, who also died about the same time.
-It wasn’t long after Antoine lost his wife that he decided to leave Contrecœur because it was so vulnerable to attack from the Iroquois; several other settlers did the same.
-His new home was at Boucherville, and he lived there for at least the next ten years.
-It was a good move because Contrecœur was attacked in 1691 and many houses were burned.
+During his marriage, Antoine moved back to Contrecœur on 90 arpents of land that fronted the St. Lawrence River by 3 arpents.3 The 1681 census showed that he had 8 cattle and 16 arpents under cultivation.3 On December 6, 1687, Marie died,6 probably from giving birth to their youngest child, who also died about the same time.7 Contrecœur was attacked in 1691 and many houses were burned.
+Antoine left either before or after this happened, living in Boucherville.5

-At age 44, Antoine married Marie-Anne Favreau, the 16-year-old daughter of one of the soldiers he had served with in the Contrecœur company.
-Antoine agreed to a contract on June 6, 1688 promising to marry her within 3 months.
-The actual wedding date isn’t known because the record is lost.
-The couple had ten children born between 1690 and 1711.
+At age 44, Antoine married Marie-Anne Favreau,3 the 16-year-old daughter of one of the soldiers he had served with in the Contrecœur company.
+Antoine agreed to a contract on June 6, 1688 promising to marry her, but the actual wedding date is unknown.
+The actual wedding date isn’t known because the record is lost.3 The couple had ten children born between 1690 and 1711.
 Meanwhile, Antoine acquired more land, probably to have property he could pass to his many sons.
-On April 18, 1695, he signed a lease from merchant Pierre Perthuis for a tract that had 6 arpents of river frontage in Pointe-aux-Trembles.
-Then on January 27, 1699, he acquired 100 arpents of land at Saint-Sulpice.
+On April 18, 1695, he signed a lease from merchant Pierre Perthuis for a tract that had 6 arpents of river frontage in Pointe-aux-Trembles.3 Then on January 27, 1699, he acquired 100 arpents of land at Saint-Sulpice.3

-Antoine was residing back in Contrecœur when he passed away on February 10, 1716.
-He was survived by his wife Marie-Anne, six daughters and eight sons.
-Marie-Anne remarried and lived until 1737.
-Antoine and Marie-Anne were the ancestors of June Foray, the voice of Rocky the Squirrel.
+It isn't known exactly when Antoine died, but a document setting up guardianships for his children was dated April 6, 1715.4 He was survived by his wife Marie-Anne, six daughters and eight sons.
+Marie-Anne remarried and lived until 1737.8 Antoine and Marie-Anne were the ancestors of June Foray, the voice of Rocky the Squirrel.

 About the name Coderre